 Professional face paints are water activated glycerine or wax-based and have been tested for safety, which means that they follow CSPA, FDA, EU and Australian Standards guidelines.

-A note on Snazaroo: we are intentionally not including Snazaroo in this list, although statistics show that most face painters start their career with this brand.
+A note on Snazaroo: we are intentionally not including Snazaroo in this list, although statistics show that most face painters just learning to face paint start their career with this brand.
 Although Snazaroo is a safe product, that follows FDA, EU and CSPA guidelines, most of the paints are not as bright and vibrant comparatively to the other brands listed above.
 The paint often cracks on the skin and it is more difficult to achieve a uniform coverage with it.
 It is also very tricky to use for linework and can leave you frustrated.

 Some brands like Global and Kryolan also produce liquid face paints.
 If that’s the only option available on the market for you, you may try working with them.
 Although, I find these paints more difficult to work with and the results aren’t as good as with dry cake face paints.

 Check out the dedicated guide on Best Face Paints to find even more suggestions!
 Specifically recommended to those who are looking into a professional setup.

 Professional quality face and body paints are rarely found at a craft or discount store.
 You may find some products on eBay or Amazon, but usually, the price will be higher and/or the quality lower.
 You also run the risk of unknowingly purchasing counterfeit face paints this way.
 Most face painting supplies can be purchased online.
 We recommend for you to check out these shops: